StillsSma/django_movies/README.md

 # django_movies
-Create a database schema using SQL.
+A database schema based on IMBD using SQL.
 ## Objective
 To understand data migration and SQL commands.